Unless you qualify for (better) student loan financing with private lenders, MyFedLoan is your best—and only—option

 The Android version of the app only got a score of 2.8.

-Other users say the app runs slowly, and that while you can make payments via the app, you cannot indicate how you would like your payment divided up among your outstanding loans.
+Users say the app runs slowly, and that while you can make payments via the app, you cannot indicate how you would like your payment divided up among your outstanding loans.

 How to Start Using MyFedLoan